Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 2nd+ time (or 1st time during playoffs): Major Warning

-If you keep true to that, it’s unlikely that you’ll run into any issues with our rules.
+We encourage players to be on time, be fair and keep a good competitive spirit.
+If you keep true to that, it’s unlikely that you’ll run into any issues with the rules.